MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_12_explore_senstivity_labels.md

 1. From the top of the Information protection page, select **Label policies**.
 It is through label policies that sensitivity labels can be published.

 1. In this case, select **Global sensitivity label policy**.
 A window opens that provides information about the policy.
 Note the description, this is the default sensitivity label policy for all users and groups.
-This policy serves to publish all the labels listed in labels tab and is published to all.
+This policy serves to publish most of the labels listed in labels tab and is published to all.

 1. Select **Edit** policy from the top of the window.
     1. Read the description under “Choose sensitivity labels to publish”.
 Notice the label that is listed.
 Don’t change any settings.
 Select **Next** on the bottom of the page.